sipahtsanan/API-Automation-by-using-robot-framework/README.md

 # exam_API

-My project have sperated 3 parts
+My project has been structured to 3 different parts.
  - Keywords
- - Test Data
+ - Resource
  - Test case

 You can run it on any tools such as Pycharm, Visual Studio Code or others.